-From heritage inspired brands to conceptual avant-garde couture, New Zealand fashion brands are currently making more of an impact on the international fashion design scene than ever before.
-Here are the top ten names that you need to know.
+From heritage-inspired brands to conceptual avant-garde couture, New Zealand fashion brands are currently making more of an impact on the international fashion design scene than ever before.
+Here are the top names to look out for from the country’s design scene.

 Zambesi was founded in 1979 by Elizabeth and Neville Findlay.
-The couple endeavor to create a unique aesthetic that is heavily inspired by contrasting fabrics.
-You can expect classic prints with a dose of modern tailoring.
-Their most recent work channels the trend for luxe menswear, and highlights include their stylish printed culottes from their most recent womenswear collection, which perfectly captures the brand’s practical yet stylish aesthetic.
-The brand has since expanded into eyewear and menswear under the auspice of Dayne Johnston, and is sold throughout New Zealand, Australia and Japan.
-Their flagship store in Auckland also stocks brands such as Martin Margiela and Rick Owens which complement Zambesi’s ethos to a tee.
+The couple endeavour to create a unique aesthetic that is heavily inspired by contrasting fabrics.
+Expect classic prints with a dose of modern tailoring.
+Recent work channels the trend for luxe menswear, and past highlights have included stylish printed culottes for their womenswear collection, which perfectly captured the brand’s practical yet stylish aesthetic.
+The brand has since expanded into eyewear and menswear under the auspices of Dayne Johnston, and is sold throughout New Zealand, Australia and Japan.
+Their flagship store in Auckland also stocks brands such as Martin Margiela and Rick Owens, which complement Zambesi’s ethos to a tee.

 Company of Strangers

 Company of Strangers was founded by designer Sara Munro in 2008 with the aim of creating clothes and jewellery with a “dark but romantic aesthetic”, all of which are made in New Zealand.
 Her jewellery range is cast in top-quality silver and bronze.
 Check out their classics range, which includes a selection of the company’s most popular pieces from over the years, including the cheekily named ‘Divorce Ring’ and ‘BFF’ necklaces.
 The rest of Munro’s garments embody a similar aesthetic, and the label is heavily inspired by rock and punk music.
 A recent collection included draped pieces in luxurious fabrics that are fit for any special occasion, while still retaining individuality.